anasamante/codecademy-learn-javascript/README.md

 # codecademy-learn-javascript

-Excercises of the course Learn JavaScript
+Exercises of the course Learn JavaScript